CLOSE CALL HEROES

 And there has been a deliberate campaign to flesh out the bare bones of the 'capture' with carefully arranged supporting details and a number of false-trail conspiracy theories.

-Because, this gets curiouser and curiouser.
+This gets curiouser and curiouser.

 Indeed, one might even say it's downright spooky.